Modeling Species Distributions in Continental Water Bodies

 parameters to control what is being plotted.
 Probably the most important

-, which user can change to plot
+parameter is the scenario, which user can change to plot

 every different scenario projected.
 If you are modeling more than one